slavielle/grabbag/doc/path.md

 ### Path ids

-Id are used to identify path in a path array.
-It is located on start of the path and ends with a ':'
+Id are used to identify a path in a path array and is located on start of the path and ends with a ':'

 It can have 2 usage :

-* Usage 1 : It can be used to specify key in the result scope
+* Usage 1 : It can be used to specify key in the result array
 * Usage 2 : It can be used in a __modifier__ to refer to a path element

 Usage 1 example :